 5. An estimate.

-So given that you now have a little bit of an understanding on how it all works, below are some estimated costs based off my experience:
+So given that you now have a little bit of an understanding of how it all works, below are some estimated costs based on my experience:

 - $2,500+ is pretty standard for a decent sized company, or as mentioned above, time extensive.
 This is basically what you could expect a starting rate to be for an agency, regardless of your company size.